-We understand that, as in any system development, the initial step is the definition of the functional and non-functional requirements of the system, resulting in a set of requirements.
-Then it is followed by the design of a functional model for the system (e.g. Lustre or Simulink model).
-The proposed process itself starts in step-3 with the design of the AADL model, providing the specification of the external devices (environment) that interact with the system. step-4 is split in two parts: (4A) software architecture modeling/verification and (4B) hardware architecture modeling.
+The process starts in level-1 with the definition of the functional and non-functional requirements of the system, resulting in a textual set of requirements.
+It is followed by the design of a functional model for the system (e.g. Lustre or Simulink model).
+In level-3 it begins the design of the AADL model, providing the specification of the external devices (environment) that interact with the system.
+Level-4 is split in two parts: (4A) software architecture modeling/verification and (4B) hardware architecture modeling.
 The overall result here should be an AADL model with basic properties already verified and a hardware architecture potentially capable to run the designed software model.
-In step-5 a mapping from the modeled software components to the hardware model is performed.
+In level-5 a mapping from the modeled software components to the hardware model is performed.
 The result is a complete AADL model.
-In step-6 it is suggested that the real-time properties of the AADL model should be updated with the precise timing information coming from the simulation of the software in the target platform, which is conducted in step-5B.
-The proposed development process is concluded in step-7 with the final model verification, which uses as input the AADL model updated with the precise timing information.
-After that, it should be possible to make automatic codegeneration of the application.
+In level-6 it is suggested that the real-time properties of the AADL model should be updated with the precise timing information coming from the simulation of the software in the target platform, which is conducted in level-5B.
+The proposed development process is concluded in level-7 with the final model verification, which uses as input the AADL model updated with the precise timing information.

-It is important to highlight that the design flow among the steps is not unidirectional.
+It is important to highlight that the design flow among the levels is not unidirectional.
 Every time that a verification step fails the designer should either backtrack to higher abstraction levels of the AADL model and its properties or change assumptions made in earlier levels.
-For example, if there is an error in the timing verification (step-7), then the designer should be able to judge if the problem is due to the result of step-4A (proposed software architecture) or to the result of step-4B (target hardware architecture).
+For example, if there is an error in the timing verification (level-7), then the designer should be able to judge if the problem is due to the result of level-4A (proposed software architecture) or to the result of level-4B (target hardware architecture).

-The reminder parts of the current section details the steps depicted in Figure 1.
-We use an Autonomous Parking (AP) System case study to elucidate the work performed in each step.
-Moreover, we concentrate the discussions on the software architecture modeling (step-4A).
-The target hardware architecture definition (step-4B), although very important in the context of the proposed process, should be subject of additional investigation and therefore is left out of this work.
+In this paper we concentrate the discussions on the software architecture modeling and in the verification chain (level-

+4A).
+The target hardware architecture definition (level-4B), although very important in the context of the proposed process, should be subject of additional investigation and therefore is left out of this work.
+Given that the verification chain is detailed in the next section, the reminder parts of the current section details every level depicted in Figure 1.
+We use an Autonomous Parking (AP) System case study to elucidate the work performed in each level.

-4.1.
-Requirements Definition
+A. Requirements Definition